solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 the SPL Token Program and the Metaplex Token Metadata Program by setting the following boundaries:

-1. Have 0 decimals, so it cannot be divided into parts.
+1. 0 decimals, so it cannot be divided into parts.
-2. Have a supply of 1, so only 1 of these tokens exists.
+2. Supply of 1, so only 1 of these tokens exists.
-3. Not have a mint authority to ensure that the supply never changes.
+3. No mint authority to ensure that the supply never changes.
-4. Have an associated **metadata** to store things like a name, images, etc.
+4. Additional accounts including, Metadata, Master Edition and Token Record to store addotional information like name, uri, ... and inform that the previous boundaries are enforced.

 This came with a big overhead and lots of inefficiencies for a market as big as NFTs and Digital Asset in general.

-Thanks to the **Metaplex Core Program**, all this characteristics are now enshrined at the protocol level!
+Thanks to the **Metaplex Core Program**, all this characteristics are now included at the protocol level!

 #### The Metaplex Core program

-The [Metaplex Core Program](https://developers.metaplex.com/core) is the new standard for NFTs and Digital Assets on Solana
+The [Metaplex Core Program](https://developers.metaplex.com/core) is the newest NFT Digital Asset standard from Metaplex

-[image needed (?) ...]

-- Differently from the Token Metadata Program, Collection are different accounts, model that requires different data, from the Asset they group together.
-Collections store only collection specific metadata such as collection name and collection image.
+- Unlike the Token Metadata Program, Collections are separate accounts with a distinct data model from the Assets accounts.
+They store only collection-specific metadata, such as the collection name and collection image.
 - Assets are now a single account model and design that don't rely on additional accounts such as Associated Token Accounts or Metadata Accounts.
-Instead, when a Core Assets is created, the Metaplex Core Program stores ownership metadata (like the URI pointing to an offchain `.json` that follow a [certain standard](https://developers.metaplex.com/token-metadata/token-standard)), directly on the Asset.
+Instead, when a Core Assets is created, the Metaplex Core Program stores the ownership and metadata directly on the Asset.
-- Both Assets and Collections can hook into lifecycle events, such as create transfer and burn, allowing custom behaviors via **Plugins**.
-For example, thanks to plugin, royalty enforcement or onchain attributes can be added with a single instruction and no additional code.
+- Both Assets and Collections can integrate with lifecycle events such as creation, transfer, and burning, enabling custom behaviors through Plugins.
+For instance, plugins allow features like royalty enforcement or on-chain attributes to be added with a single instruction, eliminating the need for extra code.

-In the following sections, we'll cover the basics of using the `metaplex-foundation/mpl-core` package with Umi to prepare off-chain metadata, create and update Assets, and add them into a collection.
+In the following sections, we'll cover the basics of using the `metaplex-foundation/mpl-core` SDK with Umi to prepare off-chain metadata, create and update Assets, and add them into a collection.
 For more information about `metaplex-foundation/mpl-core` visit the [Metaplex Developer Docs](https://developers.metaplex.com/core).

 #### Umi

-Umi is a framework built by Metaplex for registering JS/TS clients that interact with on-chain programs.
+Umi is a framework built by Metaplex that can register JS/TS clients built with Kinobi/Codama that interact with on-chain programs.
 While it can interface with clients from various programs, it's most commonly used with all the Metaplex program.

 **Note**: Umi uses different implementation types for common web3.js functions and concepts, such as Keypairs, PublicKeys, and Connections.
 Fortunately, it's easy to